 All courses in this category must be completed by the student with a grade of "C" or higher.
-Elective courses for the B.S. in Interdisciplinary Educational Studies must be approved by the major advisor from the available courses across the following units at Morgan.
+Elective courses for the Ph.D. in Interdisciplinary Organizational Policy, Governance, and Administration must be approved by the major advisor.
+Elective courses completed must be relevant to the student's academic program.
+In consultation with the advisor, the student has the opportunity to complete elective courses from across all graduate courses offered at the university, regardless of the academic unit.